-Dr Marcela Vizcaychipi completed her training in Medicine in Argentina.
+Dr Marcela P. Vizcaychipi (MPV) completed her training in Medicine in the University of the Northeast, Corrientes, Argentina.
 She obtained a broad range of clinical experience and research training which included a fellowship in trauma and Intensive Care Medicine at the Shock Trauma Centre, University of Maryland, Baltimore, USA.
-She qualified in Intensive Care in Spain, obtained her CCT in Anaesthetics in the UK and strengthened her knowledge of neurosciences with Professor Giffard at Stanford University, USA.
-Marcela joined the Imperial School of Anaesthesia in 2002, completed her PhD at Imperial College in 2012 and has been working as a Consultant in Anaesthesia and Intensive Care at Chelsea & Westminster Hospital since November 2009.
+She qualified in Intensive Care in Spain, obtained the Fellowship of the Royal College of Anaesthesia in the UK.
+MPV completed a scholarship in neuroscience and completed a scholarship at Stanford University, USA and by 2012 she obtained her PhD at Imperial College London.

 et al., 2014, The Therapeutic Potential of Atorvastatin in a Mouse Model of Postoperative Cognitive Decline, Annals of Surgery, Vol:259, ISSN:0003-4932, Pages:1235-1244

 et al., 2011, Heat Shock Protein 72 Overexpression Prevents Early Postoperative Memory Decline after Orthopedic Surgery under General Anesthesia in Mice, Anesthesiology, Vol:114, ISSN:0003-3022, Pages:891-900

 et al., 2011, Statins: The Role in the Treatment and Prevention of Alzheimer's Neurodegeneration, Journal of Alzheimers Disease, Vol:27, ISSN:1387-2877, Pages:1-10